 Forensic Accountants are required to have at least a Bachelor's degree in accounting or finance, and some employers require an additional certification.
 Forensic accountants are responsible for reviewing tax and business documents and ensuring that all information is accurate.
 They are responsible for identifying and correcting any discrepancies found.
 A forensic accountant is paid an average salary of $50,000 per year.

-Computer Programmers are responsible for identifying existing "bugs" in a computer code and correcting the issues, often by writing a new code.
+Computer Programmers are responsible for identifying existing "bugs" in a computer code and correcting the issues, often by writing new code.
 Because this type of work is in high-demand with modern technological advances, there is a lot of opportunity for advancement in this field.
-Entry-level annual salary for a computer programmer is approximately $49,000.
-Employers generally require a Bachelor's degree in computer programming or similar IT field.
+The entry-level annual salary for a computer programmer is approximately $49,000.
+Employers require a Bachelor's degree in computer programming or similar IT field.
 However, some employers will hire with only an Associate's degree.